 When it comes to games, there are several things that draw me in.
 For starters, artwork.
 If a game has artwork that immediately draws me in, I am sold.
 And obviously, theme of a game is a major element as well.
 So when Grand Gamers Guild reached out to me about previewing their latest game based in Irish mythology, I was instantly intrigued.
 After having played it now, I can say that I am hooked.
 And I am absolutely interested in learning more about Irish mythology in general, having gotten my toes wet with this game.
 Major shoutout to Grand Gamers Guild for delivering another hit that not only makes me want to play the game, but immerse myself in the theme as well.
-Added bonus: the campaign is still live on Gamefound, so I highly recommend you check it out before it’s too late!
+Added bonus: the reprint campaign is live on Kickstarter, so I highly recommend you check it out before it’s too late!

-Tír na nÓg (2023)Grand Gamers Guild
+Tír na nÓg (2023) | Grand Gamers Guild |

-Ages 13+BGG Weight – 2.00 / 5
+Ages 13+ | BGG Weight – 2.00 / 5 |

 Disclaimer: We were provided with a prototype copy of the game for the purposes of this preview.
 What you see pictured may differ from the finalized production copies. -L